Claremont Colleges: Shared facilities, programs, and resources

 Other shared facilities include Campus Safety, the Tranquada Student Services Center (which houses Baxter Medical Center, Monsour Counseling Center, and the Health Education Outreach), McAlister Center (home of the Office of the Chaplains and the Claremont Card Center), EmPOWER Center (which works to address sexual violence), the Huntley Bookstore, all dining facilities, and several sports facilities.
 The Sontag Center for Collaborative Creativity, colloquially termed "the Hive", was established in 2015 to support creative learning.
 The Claremont Colleges Library is an example of the level of cooperation in terms of support services.
 The size of the library collection ranks third among the private institutions in California, behind only Stanford and USC.

 Shared academic departments include the Intercollegiate Women's Studies Center, the Intercollegiate Department of Chicano Studies, the Intercollegiate Department of Asian American Studies, the Intercollegiate Department of Africana Studies (formerly Black Studies), the Intercollegiate Department of Religious Studies, the Intercollegiate Department of Media Studies, and the Five-College Theater Department.
 In January 2008, the Claremont Colleges also formed the Claremont Center for the Mathematical Sciences, which is led by the Claremont Graduate University and is a collaborative center for faculty members working in mathematics.

 Shared intercollegiate programs include the European Union Center of California, the Chicano/Latino Student Affairs Center, the Office of Black Student Affairs, the Office of the Chaplains, Hillel, and the Queer Resource Center.

-In addition, three of the Claremont Colleges—Claremont McKenna College, Pitzer College, and Scripps College—share a single science program.
-These three colleges pool their resources to create the largest academic department in Claremont, the Joint Science Department.
-Many research projects and courses utilize the Robert J. Bernard Field Station, an 86 acre natural area which consists principally of the rare Coastal Sage Scrub ecosystem.
+In addition, Pitzer College and Scripps College share a single science program, the Department of Natural Sciences.
+Many research projects and courses use the Robert J. Bernard Field Station, an 86 acre natural area which consists principally of the rare Coastal Sage Scrub ecosystem.

 The Claremont Colleges have been praised by higher education experts for their high level of cooperation and the overall success of their model, although the colleges' differing financial resources have led to occasional tensions.
 They have influenced the operations of other consortia and collegiate universities, but their model remains unique with few other institutions operating comparably.